vanderschaarlab/synthcity/README.md

 - :book: [Read the docs !](https://synthcity.readthedocs.io/)
 - :airplane: [Checkout the tutorials!](https://github.com/vanderschaarlab/synthcity#-tutorials)

+*Please note: synthcity does not handle missing data and so these values must be imputed first [HyperImpute](https://github.com/vanderschaarlab/hyperimpute) can be used to do this.*

 ## :rocket: Installation

 The library can be installed from PyPI using